-Running your own Discord server can be great.
-You built it from the ground up with just a few close friends and turned it into a utopia for gamers and gaming enthusiasts to enjoy each other’s ideas and swap hilarious memes.
-Everything is great, that is until a few potty mouths take it a bit too far.
-It’s at this point that you realize that you may need to be a bit more vigilant on what’s being sent by members in order to keep your chat channels clean.
+Running your own Discord server can be a worthwhile experience.
+You built your Discord server from the ground up with just a few close friends and turned it into a utopia for gamers and gaming enthusiasts to enjoy each other’s ideas and swap hilarious memes.
+In short, through managing a Discord server, you’ve helped to create a thriving gaming community.

 “Exactly!
 But, um, how would I go about doing that?”

-Great question and as always I’m here with an answer.
+That’s a great question and, as always, I’m here with an answer.
 If you’ve been snooping around your Discord server settings after experiencing a barrage of NSFW text chat, you may have already stumbled upon something referred to as the “Explicit Content Filter”.
 This is a good feature to have enabled but I’m going to let you know right now, that this isn’t necessarily what you may be looking for.